 With the Rockpower’s display showing incredible power draw – over 140W at times – the movie played in the background while I worked, checking on the setup occasionally to take notes on power level.
 I started with the charge indicator reading 87% at 12:30pm.
 An hour later at 1:32 pm, I was showing just 31% charge left in the station.

 When I checked again at 2:18, the Rockpower power station had shut itself down, and the TV was off.
 A hit the power button on the PS300, and it showed less than 10% charge.
 Long story short?
-If you want to use the Rockpals Rockpower PS300 300W power station as juice for an entertainment system, you should be looking at a smaller, more efficient television than my LCD TV to keep the power draw to a minimum and maximise your run time.
+If you want to use the Rockpals Rockpower PS300 300W power station as juice for an entertainment system, you should be looking at a smaller, more efficient television than my LCD TV to keep the power draw to a minimum and maximize your run time.
+Knocking brightness and volume leves down in the TV’s menu settings would, I’m sure, help battery life substantially.

 The same circuitry works the other direction, ensuring that the Rockpals PS300 will only accept as much power during a recharge as it can safely handle.
 Knowing you won’t be unintentionally melting down your power storage unit is a comforting thought.